twardoch/lorem-chatum-for-indesign/README.md

 _As of March 2023, the GPT-4 model is much more expensive: it would cost US$900 to process the same book._

-ChatGPT has heavily assisted me in writing this code.
+ChatGPT-4 has heavily assisted me in writing this code.

 Here’s a few ChatGPT-written taglines about this project:

-> “Unleash the Power of AI-Generated Lorem Ipsum with _Lorem Chatum_ for Adobe InDesign!”
+> “Unleash the Power of AI-Generated _Lorem Ipsum_ with _Lorem Chatum_ for Adobe InDesign!”
 >
-> “Elevate Your InDesign Experience with Contextually Rich Lorem Ipsum Text from _Lorem Chatum_!”
+> “Elevate Your InDesign Experience with Contextually Rich _Lorem Ipsum_ Text from _Lorem Chatum_!”
 >
-> “Transform Your Design Process: Discover the AI-Enhanced Lorem Ipsum Revolution with _Lorem Chatum_!”
+> “Transform Your Design Process: Discover the AI-Enhanced _Lorem Ipsum_ Revolution with _Lorem Chatum_!”
 >
-> “Lorem Chatum: Where Cutting-Edge AI Meets Adobe InDesign for Unparalleled Lorem Ipsum Creativity!”
+> “Lorem Chatum: Where Cutting-Edge AI Meets Adobe InDesign for Unparalleled _Lorem Ipsum_ Creativity!”

 Here’s a few usage scenarios, also written by ChatGPT: